MAT 362: Differential Geometry of Surfaces

 Midterm Examination in class on 3/1 -- it covers sections 1.1-1.5, 2.1-2.6, 3.1-3.3.

-Exams: There will be an in class midterm on Thursday, March 1, and a take home final,
+Exams: There will be an in class midterm on Thursday, March 1, and an in class final on Thursday, May 3.

-each respectively accounting for 25% and 35% of the total grade.
+Each exam will respectively account for 25% and 35% of the total grade.

 Help: The Math Learning

 Center (MLC) is located in Math Tower S-235, and offers free help